* Dow and S&P 500 coming off record closing highs

 By Ryan Vlastelica

-NEW YORK (Frankfurt: HX6.F - news) , May 13 (Reuters) - U.S. stock index futures were little changed on Tuesday as investors found few reasons to keep pushing shares higher following a sharp rally in the previous session that took the Dow and S&P 500 to record closes.
+NEW YORK (Frankfurt: HX6.F - news) , May 13 (Reuters) - U.S. stock index futures pointed to a flat open on Tuesday as investors found few reasons to keep pushing shares higher with major indexes coming off record closes and economic data painting a mixed picture of the economy.

-* S&P 500 futures rose 2.9 points and were above fair value, a formula that evaluates pricing by taking into account interest rates, dividends and time to expiration on the contract.
-Dow Jones industrial average futures added 20 points and Nasdaq 100 futures rose 3.75 points.
+S&P 500 futures rose 0.7 point and were above fair value, a formula that evaluates pricing by taking into account interest rates, dividends and time to expiration on the contract.
+Dow Jones industrial average futures added 33 points and Nasdaq 100 futures rose 3.75 points.